FortiClient Error: Credential or ssl vpn configuration is wrong (-7200)

 The SSL VPN connection should now be possible with the FortiClient version 6 or later, on Windows Server 2016 or later, also on Windows 10.

-If you may use an FortiClient 7 on Windows 11, then create a new local user on the FortiGate and add it to the SSL-VPN group.
+If you may use an FortiClient 7 on Windows 10 or Windows 11, then create a new local user on the FortiGate and add it to the SSL-VPN group.

 Add the user to the SSLVPN group assigned in the SSL VPN settings.